pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 change after they receive an identifier, which is often not the case, and will increasingly _not_ be the case as scholarly communication becomes more dynamic.

+The DOI system also offers only a partial solution to the problem, because DOIs are only created for scholarly _outputs_, and not for the inputs, unless those inputs also happen to also be outputs of some earlier scholarly process, and they have previously received a DOI.
+If you happen to build on inputs that are _not_ also scholarly outputs, the integrity of the system breaks.
+You have a guarantee that only _some_ of the objects will persist, and as for the rest, they are at risk of eventually rotting away, leaving future generations with an incomplete picture of your intellectual achievements.[^doi-pressure]

 So what do we do?
 Is there any hope for the Web as a stable medium for research or scholarly communication?
-I think that the answer to this question is _yes_, but we need to look deeper here at what is really going on.
+I think that the answer to this question is _yes_, but we need to look deeper at what is really going on here.
 In the context of research and scholarly communication, availability and consistency should be thought of as having ready access to see what the researcher saw at the time she did her research.